AcademySoftwareFoundation/OpenColorIO/docs/configurations/aces_studio.rst

 * Type: The type of the config, e.g., CG or Studio
 * Colorspaces: The version for the color spaces and other config features
-* ACES: The aces-dev version being used
+* ACES: The aces-dev version being used (currently supports ACES 1.3 and 2.0)
 * Profile: Minimum required OCIO version

+In addition, the latest version of the Studio config may be accessed simply using:

+``ocio://studio-config-latest``

 The OCIO Configs Working Group collected input from the community and simplified the naming scheme relative to the earlier OCIO v1 ACES configs.
 However, aliases have been